 Some incredible YouTube channels are free to watch, too.
 I have spent hours listening and watching some of my favorite creators, some of which I mentioned in the above books.
 Here are some of my favorites.

 Tosha Silver—I love her voice; it’s so gentle, and she’s always so calm.
 I mentioned her book Outrageous Openness above.
 That book changed my life; I have bought it for so many people that I have lost count!
 Whenever I feel overwhelmed, I read parts of her book.
-One of my favorite things to do is take a bath while listening to the book on Audible.
-She’s the narrator of it, so listening really calms me.
+One of my favorite things to do is bathe while listening to the book on Audible.
+She’s the narrator of it, so listening calms me.

 Doctor Ramani - She specializes in healing from narcissistic relationships; this is something that I have experienced.
 Listening to her has provided me with tools to protect myself and know how to spot a narcissistic person within minutes of meeting them.

-Eckhart Tolle - He is a spiritual visionary.
-Finding his work has helped me be more conscious of how I move through life.
+Eckhart Tolle is a spiritual visionary.
+Reading his work has helped me become more conscious of how I move through life.

 Lisa A. Romano - She’s so down-to-earth; she talks a lot about codependency and narcissistic abuse.
 She’s a spicy East Coast gal with a caring approach to healing.